ComposableFi/whitepaper/whitepaper.md

 #### Other improvements
 In addition to the improvements already mentioned, phase II of the protocol presents the following and varied advances:

-* Transfer NFTs (ERC-721) between networks by using Ethereum research wrapper proposal \cite{WhyPropertiesb}.
+* Transfer NFTs (ERC-721) between networks by using Ethereum research wrapper proposal [@WhyPropertiesb].
 * More secure and controlled vaults.
 Instead of a single *MosaicVault*, everything is isolated in different and dedicated *MosaicHoldings* smart contracts.
 * Real time liquidity balancing.
 See Sec.[(6.5)](#65-liquidity-rebalancing-system) for more details.
 * More efficient management of unused funds.
 Single or combined assets are used to yield farm, resulting in better and more competitive APY for Mosaic's liquidity providers.